 Just as a reminder, because it has not been commissioned by the NHS, it is not formally a diagnosis but a 'professional assessment'.
 Nevertheless it covers the ground of the NHS tests and a great deal more.

 Once the report is written, Francis will e-mail (or post if you prefer) to you a draft copy so that you can add anything you think has been missed, or correct anything that is wrong, or been misunderstood, or make any other comment that you would like.
 Once the agreed report is finalised, a signed and bound copy will be posted to you.

-At this stage you can discuss with us whether you would like to make use of the Milestones Advice and Support Service, either straight away or in the future (you can learn more about that by clicking HERE) and/or some other form of treatment or intervention.
+At this stage you can discuss with us whether you would like to make use of the Milestones Advice and Support Service, either straight away or in the future and/or some other form of treatment or intervention.
 There will be no pressure to take up the Milestones Service.
 We are an ethical organisation and only want the best for our clients.